Salt & Wind Travel

 To identify a Chianti Classico, look for a black rooster or “Gallo Nero” on the label, as the black rooster symbolizes Chianti Classico.

 This logo comes from a medieval story.
-Siena and Florence, constantly feuding, disagreed over the border of Chianti, which held more of this rich growing area.
+Siena and Florence, constantly feuding, disagreed over the border of Chianti, which controlled a larger portion of this rich and fertile growing area.
 After years of fighting, they decided to solve the dispute peacefully.

 Each city was given a rooster that said a rider from each town would depart at daybreak at each city’s rooster’s first crow.
 Then, wherever the riders met would be the division of the lands.

 Leading up to the race, Florence starved their black rooster, only feeding it minimally at the first hint of sunlight.
-Siena’s white rooster instead was spoiled with food, the idea being a full rooster would crow earlier.
+Siena’s white rooster, instead, was spoiled with food, the idea being that a whole rooster would crow earlier.

 On the race day, Florence’s rider was woken at the first hint of light and set off, covering much ground, before Siena’s fat, well-fed rooster even bothered to wake.
 By the time Siena’s lazy rooster crowed, Florence had taken over most of the Chianti hills!